 The effects of substance abuse can also spill over into other areas of a person’s life, feeding the sense of “despair.”

 With substance abuse, “there’s lots of family and financial ruin, involvement in the criminal justice system, etc.,” said Doyle, “the kinds of things that might cause someone to lose hope and get to that point of taking their own life.”

 The opioid epidemic, in particular, is a strong push behind rising “deaths of despair” mortality rates for middle-aged whites.

-According to the Centers for Disease Control and Prevention (CDC), more than six out of 10 drug overdose deaths in the United States are due to opioids.
-Nearly half of these involve a prescription opioid, such as methadone, OxyContin, and Vicodin.
+According to the Centers for Disease Control and Prevention (CDC), more than drug overdose deaths in the United States are due to opioids.
+Nearly involve a prescription opioid, such as methadone, OxyContin, and Vicodin.

 This includes both intentional and unintentional overdoses.
 Not everyone who dies of an overdose is addicted.

-Among people who died from a prescription opioid overdose between 1999 and 2014, overdose rates were higher among whites, American Indians and Alaskan Natives, compared to African-Americans and Hispanics.
+Among people who died from a prescription opioid overdose between 1999 and 2014, were higher among whites, American Indians and Alaskan Natives, compared to African-Americans and Hispanics.

-A recent study in JAMA Psychiatry also found that between 2001 and 2013, heroin use increased more in whites than in other racial and ethnic groups.
+A in JAMA Psychiatry also found that between 2001 and 2013, heroin use increased more in whites than in other racial and ethnic groups.